 Workshop Gamified: Building a Compliance ProgramDivide into small working groups to build a compliance program.
 The scenario, budget, company size and revenue targets will be provided.
 It’s up to your team to make it work.

 Case Studies: Responding to Requests Throughout the Supply ChainHear tips from compliance specialists on how to rapidly respond to an evolving regulatory climate by leveraging industry standards and strategic partners, and engaging with their supply chains.

 Workshop: Analyzing the GapsUsing the program reports built in the morning workshop, each working group will audit the other team’s data for gap analysis.

 Data Governance: Reducing Proprietary & Sensitive Data RisksComplying with product compliance regulations involves a significant amount of proprietary and sensitive data that can put companies in scope of data privacy laws.
-Join our discussion on how to best manage privacy and GDPR, U.S. controlled data and ITAR, and cybersecurity requirements and NIST.
+Join our discussion on how to best manage privacy, GDPR, and cybersecurity requirements.